ellisonleao/ef-url-shortener/README.md

 ## Improvements Roadmap

-Several things could be added as improvements:
+Several things could be added as improvements for scalability and security:

 - **OAuth2 for authentication** - using a client secret with a client id the user could generate a token for requests.
 That token should be invalidated at some point.
 Some social auth could be added too
 - **Caching** - Adding a caching layer on top of the api will improve the response time.
 Varnish cache could be an option.
-- **Nginx for web server** - Nginx could be used for web server, load balancer and reverse proxy to configure the short url host.
+- **Nginx** - Nginx could be used for web server, load balancer and reverse proxy to configure the short url host.
+Currently the service is running with gunicorn+meinheld , but we could configure to use with uwsgi or other wsgi handler.
 - **Logging** - Add some log handler.
 Could be [Sentry](https://sentry.io/) for error logs and some other handler for access logs.